TrafficGCN/40_cities_osmnx_adjacency_matrices_for_graph_convolutional_networks/README.md

 ## About

 Adjacency matrices were calculated for 40 cities using sensor data from https://doi.org/10.1038/s41598-019-51539-5 (ETH Zürich).
-I personally rented a Google Cloud server to calculate these matrices because we have so few of them in the traffic prediction Data Science community.
+I personally rented a Google Cloud server for roughly 500€ to calculate these matrices because we have so few of them in the traffic prediction Data Science community.

 ## Terms of Use and Data Refrences
 <img src="https://thomasafink.com/wp-content/uploads/2023/08/P8250742-scaled.jpg" width="450" align="right">